cjsindt/Tortilla/README.md

 Once I ran the executable, "test" showed up, so things seem to be working.

+I also needed command line arguments for the user to specify which rom to be loaded.
+So I made it so I can parse a file path from the command line.

 ### Accomplishments

 - CMake files and build testing